Perverted-Justice: Notable incidents

 According to Von Erck, Bruce Raisley, a private pilot and software developer made graphic violent threats against Perverted-Justice contributors and volunteers, and threatened to expose the online identities they used when posing as children.
 Raisley stated that he was a former Perverted-Justice member who left the group after he discovered that Perverted-Justice used a photograph of his son in a Perverted-Justice decoy profile, and failed to get a swift response from law enforcement.
 Allegations were made that Von Erck had "set out to destroy [Raisley] by posing as a woman, seducing him online with graphic sex chats, posting the transcripts on the web, and threatening to release a purported video of the individual masturbating."
 Raisley was lured to an airport waiting area, where he was secretly photographed by associates of Von Erck.
 The photos were later posted online along with a warning against further threats and attacks.
 In 2010, Raisley was convicted of orchestrating a DDoS attack against sites carrying the story.
 Raisley was sentenced to two years in prison and ordered to pay $90,383 in restitution for the attacks.

 Cessation of operations and final mission

 In late 2018, the official site announced that they would end active decoy operations at the start of 2019.
 In addition to formally ending the chat room decoy operations that they were well known for, Perverted-Justice founder Xavier Von Erck announced that the organization would be suspending all active operations in 2019.
-The Perverted-Justice website is no longer functional as of June 2024 in terms of viewing predators' chatlogs.